 Poet ku‘ualoha ho‘omanawanui: Yes, absolutely!
-I consider translation not just interpreting meaning in words from one language to another, it is also the act of interpreting meaning from one medium to another.
-I work primarily with both Hawaiian and English; the first has a long rich history of oral tradition that underwent a transformation into writing in the 19th century—how does one take something spoken, performed, and fluid and fix it in print on a page?
+I consider translation not just interpreting meaning in words from one language to another, but also the act of interpreting meaning from one medium to another.
+I work primarily with both Hawaiian and English; the first has a long rich history of oral tradition that underwent a transformation into writing in the nineteenth century—how does one take something spoken, performed, and fluid and fix it in print on a page?
 The act of translation between languages and mediums is always challenging but worth undertaking–it leads to finding and expanding meanings and sharing with different audiences.
 I enjoy the challenge of creating poetic equivalency that conveys the aesthetic beauty from one to the other.

 Artist Michele L’Heureux: Since I only speak one language fluently, it’s hard for me to know what it’s like to translate something from one’s native tongue to another language.
 I would imagine that there’s a creative process involved in language translation and a level of consideration and thoughtfulness that rivals the artistic process.
 When I’m responding visually to literature, I try to conjure imagery that captures the spirit and essence of the poem, not just its actual words; although, sometimes, as in this case, those images are quite literal.